Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-TpcscsCHVCQ.md

 ### Transcript

-> can you comment on farming i can comment on farming sure farming's something i guess not on our game but it sure is something it's great in farmington i use hbs because i'm a little bit better than everyone else favorite tool for farming i've never farmed anything in my entire life so i don't know the farming equipment's pretty good
+> can you comment on farming I can comment on farming sure farming's something I guess not on our game but it sure is something it's great in farmington I use hbs because I'm a little bit better than everyone else favorite tool for farming I've never farmed anything in my entire life so I don't know the farming equipment's pretty good